 The children of Rangers need nurturing and education in conservation

-Zimbabwe’s Wildlife Authority is turning a corner by welcoming significant private sector investment in its unique protected areas which represent 13% of the country.
-Huge NGO and private sector effort through the past decades in support of ZPWMA has been the key towards a more secure environment for its wildlife.
-Tashinga Initiative is proud to be a part of this turn-around for wildlife and depends on enhanced donor support for its projects in Middle and Lower Zambezi’s wildlife protected areas.
+Zimbabwe’s Wildlife Authority welcomes private sector investment in its unique protected areas which represent 13% of the country.
+Local and foreign NGO and private sector efforts through the past decades in support of ZPWMA have been key towards a more secure environment for its wildlife.
+Tashinga Initiative is proud to be a part of this protected effort for wildlife and depends strongly on Philanthropic support for its projects in Middle and Lower Zambezi’s wildlife protected areas.

 THE TASHINGA INITIATIVE